-Our Sales Director CEE – Stanislaw Markowski has been interviewed by Fintek.pl, one of the most important Polish news sites, about My Wealth and the trends in Wealth Management.
+Our Sales Director CEE – Stanislaw Markowski has been interviewed by Fintek.pl, about My Wealth and the trends in Wealth Management.
 The English version of the article can be read below:

 In Poland, a generational transfer is underway.
 Those who amassed their fortunes in the 1990s or early 2000s are gradually passing them to their children and grandchildren.
 The new generation expects a wholly different – instant, in fact – approach to contacts with wealth managers.
 To meet these expectations, banks need innovative, fintech AI-based tools.
 One of these is the My Wealth application developed by Dorsum.